 Tran Van Ba agrees, saying that many people have had that misconception when working with him.
 He has a theory as to why that might be the case: “I don’t think that product management as a discipline is mature yet.
 It hasn’t really gone mainstream.”

 There’s a distinction to be made between developing product strategies and calling the shots.
 Product managers often find themselves mediating between the expectations of a product’s stakeholders and the teams executing the work, but that means they’re guiding work rather than assigning it.
 As Chisa puts it: “People often think the product manager is ‘in charge’ of choosing the answer to a problem.
 This is not at all true.
 Product Managers ask the right questions.”
 And that there is the key word.
 Questions.
 A product manager’s time is spent listening to what people across an organization have to say, not telling them what to do.

 For Poignot, that distinction lies in establishing timelines: “It’s something we’re asked a lot: ‘what is the next specific date when you’re going to release?’
 I think that’s where my responsibility ends.”
 For a product manager, most dates are flexible.
-They’re more concerned with making sure deliverables line up with the overall strategy rather than when they’re released.
+They’re more concerned with making sure deliverables line up with the overall strategy rather than when they’re released (see project deliverable examples here).
 Of course, part of that means they have to be inherently flexible.

 The product manager to-do list

 “The CEO of product” is a good place to start if you’re trying to understand what a product manager does in their day-to-day.
 They need to have a similar awareness of how every team is contributing to overall strategy, and they’re defenders of the company’s vision.
 But while they have the same kind of responsibility a CEO does, they don’t call the shots.
 Product managers maintain a careful balance between what they know needs to get done and the input they get from the teams on the ground.

 Read the rest of the product manager interview series

 - Is a Product Management Certification Important?
 6 PMs Weigh In